msalemor/azure-monitoring-strategy/README.md

 1) Create an application instance for each of the services in the solution including for the applications running in the VMs
 2) Install the SDK and develop the custom events and telemetry
- - Out of the box Application Insights can track
+ - Out of the box Application Insights can track exceptions, dependency calls, traces, etc.
 3) Create an instance of Azure monitor
 4) Send all Application Insight data to Azure monitor